 All new development should be of the highest design quality and respond positively to the surrounding built character and landscape setting of the village.
-This should not preclude innovative design where this is considered an appropriate design response.

-In the design and layout of sites, development proposals should take account of, and positively respond to, the following principles:
+The design and layout of development proposals should take account of and positively respond to the following principles:

-- The plot size and density of development of new dwelling(s) created should be similar to surroundings; - The scale and mass of new buildings should be similar to those found elsewhere in the village (including taking account of the number of storeys) and scale of any garages and outbuildings; - The local characteristics of the village, including its history and heritage; - The relationship with heritage assets in line with NDP policy SP4, and key views within the parish in line with NDP policy CF3; - The retention and enhancement of the landscape setting and adjacent paddocks of the River Swarbourn; - Safeguarding and framing views into, and out of, the village in line with policy CF3; - To include sufficient car parking based on the site's size and designed to allow vehicles to enter and leave the public highway in a forward gear; and; - To include within the design of any scheme features to reduce the risk of flooding (from all sources) through the choice of materials, landscape treatments and the use of sustainable urban drainage (SUDs) methods, in accordance with NDP policy SP2.
-To maximise opportunities to include features within new or converted buildings to provide wildlife habitats (e.g. bird boxes and bat roosts) will be encouraged.
+- The plot size and density of development of new dwelling(s) created should be similar to surroundings; - The scale and mass of new buildings should be similar to those found elsewhere in the village (including taking account of the number of storeys) and scale of any garages and outbuildings; - The local characteristics of the village, including its history and heritage; - The relationship with heritage assets in line with NDP policy SP4, and key views within the parish in line with NDP policy CF3; - The retention and enhancement of the landscape setting and adjacent paddocks of the River Swarbourn; - The importance of safeguarding and framing views into, and out of, the village in line with policy CF3; - The inclusion of sufficient car parking based on the site's size and designed to allow vehicles to enter and leave the public highway in a forward gear; and - The inclusion within the design of any scheme features to reduce the risk of flooding (from all sources) through the choice of materials, landscape treatments and the use of sustainable urban drainage (SUDs) methods, in accordance with NDP policy SP2; and - To maximise opportunities to include features within new or converted buildings to provide wildlife habitats (e.g. bird boxes and bat roosts).

-In all cases the neighbouring amenity should be preserved in accordance with policies set out in the Local Plan and national policy and guidance. (continued)
+In all cases the neighbouring amenity of adjacent properties should be preserved in accordance with policies set out in the Local Plan and national policy and guidance. (continued)